 Nodding like a love sick fool Adam let Hera order the drinks.
 He was an Irish whiskey man so she got him a double shot of the best the bar had to offer.
 Hera was a gin fanatic but was choosy about her brand of gin.
 So she ordered the boutique label Underground Spirits Gin.
 This arrived with a slice of lime.
 They both hid behind their drinks but never stopped looking into each other's eyes.

-Finally after six drinks st the bar they were called to their waiting table.
+Finally after six drinks at the bar they were called to their waiting table.
 They had a full banquet meal but would have been hard pressed to answer any later inquiries about the food or service.
 Of course the restaurant staff recognized the daughter of Australia's richest man so they served them super fast whilst keeping any pestering photographers away from their table.

 After dinner the pair almost floated to their lounge chairs.
-Adam had ordered glasses of his favorite red wine, Australian of course and full bodied.
+During the meal Adam had ordered glasses of his favorite red wine, Australian of course and full bodied.
 Hera drank the best champagne the restaurant head wine waiter could provide from the casino's cellars.
 They were not drunk but were far from being sober.
 Their mutual eye gazing was becoming intense.
 Hera was trying to work out how to get a room without leaving a trail any gossip columnist could follow.

 Just then there was a major commotion at the front entrance to the casino.
 A very large party of business people were arriving.
 By the way the Casino staff forget about anyone else it was clear that this party must have had important politicians as well as rich patrons.
 Hera was too wrapped up in Adam to notice but luckily he had just excused himself to go to the toilet.
 Fortunate because a voice she knew very well now broke into her alcohol hazed brain.
 In a loud demanding tone of voice it said,